proximax-storage/xpx-testnet-chain-onboarding/README.md

 ## Prework Instructions for the community

+### Install Vagrant on your local machine
+In order to run the vagrant distribution, its a prerequisite to install vagrant first.

+Access the installation steps [here](https://www.vagrantup.com/intro/getting-started/install.html)

 ### Download the community-oriented vagrant box for Sirius Peer Node
 This will download a community peer based on Proximax Sirius Peer v0.4.0: